MorganeFar/Hermes/README.md

 Step into the shoes of Hermes, messenger of the gods in this fantastic conquest of the Olympus !
 Your goal is to establish yourself as the twelfth god of Olympus and face Zeus himself.
 To succeed you will have to be cunning in order to avoid danger, collect parts of your throne and forge it.
-Among fabulous but dangerous landscapes, monsters, deals with the gods and the wrath of Hera, will you be able to conquer Olympus?
+Among fabulous but dangerous landscapes, monsters, deals with the gods and the wrath of Hera, will you be able to conquer Olympus ?

 Getting started
 ---------------